nix-community/robotnix/docs/src/installation.md

     ```
     This step has to be confirmed on the device.

- 7. After rebooting you will be greeted with an orange exclamation mark and a
+ 7. After rebooting you will be greeted with an yellow exclamation mark and a
     message like

     > Your device is loading a different operating system.